waiwai9930/InputShare/README.md

-# ADB Input Control
+# InputShare

-__ADB Input Control__ enables you share keyboard and mouse of your computer with an Android device via ADB.
+__InputShare__ enables you share keyboard and mouse of your computer with an Android device via ADB in wired / wireless way.

 ## Features